zer0-os/zNS/docs/contracts/treasury/ZNSTreasury.md

 function setPaymentConfig(bytes32 domainHash, struct PaymentConfig paymentConfig) external
 ```

-Setter function for the `paymentConfig` chosen by domain owner.
+Setter function for the `paymentConfig` chosen by the domain owner.
-Only domain owner/operator can call this.
+Only domain owner/operator can call this or `ZNSRootRegistrar` contract as part of the registration flow
+when registrant wants to set payment config at the time of registration.

 #### Parameters